 5.3 Image correlations

-Computing statistics such as those shown below is one way of routinely .
-Most software’s such as McIDAS-V have the built in capability to compute such statistics (Mean, Median, variance, Correlation etc).
-That said, this task may fall under system monitoring.
+Computing statistics such as those shown in Figure 11 is one way of routinely validating datasets.
+Many software packages such as McIDAS-V have the built in capability to compute such statistics (Mean, Median, Variance, Correlation, etc.).
+This task may fall under system monitoring.